Learn More

 About Honey Lake Clinic

-Ideally situated on a 2200-acre lakeside resort, Honey Lake is designed to promote maximum relaxation to aid in the healing process.
+Ideally situated on 620 acres of land, Honey Lake is designed to promote maximum relaxation to aid in the healing process.
+Once a luxury southern resort, the campus features rolling hills and comfortable accommodations.
 They have an outdoor pool, spa, fitness center, horse stables, and a lake.
-They are able to offer holistic therapies like equine-assisted therapy, art therapy, dance therapy, massage therapy, and more.
-Their founder, Dr. Karl Benzio, is a Christian psychiatrist who has successfully helped many addiction facilities integrate his faith-informed decision-making curriculum to improve their psychological and medical treatments.
+They offer holistic therapies like equine-assisted therapy, art therapy, dance therapy, massage therapy, and more.
+Their founder, Dr. Karl Benzio, is a Christian psychiatrist who has successfully helped many addiction treatment facilities integrate his faith-informed decision making curriculum to improve their psychological and medical treatments.

 Read More